ConacBreslin/inginuity/README.md

 - A check that user wants to perform irreversible actions before they do so.

 ## Future features
-The ability to display details about distilleries' visitor centres and their tours and provide the facility to book a tour.
+- The ability to display details about distilleries' visitor centres and their tours and provide the facility to book a tour.
-An interactive map whereby visitors to the site could see the distilleries pinned on a map and access each distillery from there
+- An interactive map whereby visitors to the site could see the distilleries pinned on a map and access each distillery from there
-A facility for users to leave reviews about individual gins.
+- A facility for users to leave reviews about individual gins.
-A facility for users to rate gins and distilleries (the static ratings were removed for the site as it was felt they did not add benefit to the site but were left in the model for future use).
+- A facility for users to rate gins and distilleries (the static ratings were removed for the site as it was felt they did not add benefit to the site but were left in the model for future use).
-The ability to sign in using social media.
+- The ability to sign in using social media.
-The ability to filter, not just sort boththe distilleries and gins.
+- The ability to filter, not just sort  the distilleries, gins and reviews.
-Currently the only alert to needing to be over the legal age to buy alcohol is a small tooltip when the user hovers over the checkout button.
+- Currently the only alert to needing to be over the legal age to buy alcohol is a small tooltip when the user hovers over the checkout button.
 I would like an onload modal before the user enters the site confimrming that they are over the legal age to buy alcohol in their country.
-I added an onload modal that appeared every time the user landed on the landing page but it was felt this was poor user experience when the user returned there andthis would need to be improved before inclusion.
+I added an onload modal that appeared every time the user landed on the landing page but it was felt this was poor user experience and this would need to be improved before inclusion.

 ## Database architecture
 The default Django sqlite database  was used during developemnt.
 In deployment the PostgreSQL was used and it was connected to the project through Heroku's settings.
-An Entity Relationship Diagram for the prokject can be seen [here](/inginuityerd.jpeg)
+An Entity Relationship Diagram for the project can be seen [here.](/media/inginuityerd.jpeg)
-### Database used

-### Database models

 # Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)